Kamran1819G/NutriLens/readme.md

 2.  **Clone the Repository:**
     ```bash
     git clone [repository URL] # Replace with your repository URL if you have one
-    cd NutriScan-Dashboard # Or the name of the cloned directory
+    cd NutriLens-Dashboard # Or the name of the cloned directory
     ```

 3.  **Install Dependencies:**